Materials-Consortia/schemas/defs/v1.2/units/si/1970/temporary/angstrom.md

 **Description:** A length equal to 10⁻¹⁰ meter, with meter defined according to the 1960 SI base units.

-The ångström appear in the International System of Units (SI), 1st ed.
+The ångström unit appears in the International System of Units (SI), 1st ed.
 (1970) defined as "1 Å = 0.1 nm = 10⁻¹⁰ m".

 - The International System of Units (SI), 1st ed.
 (1970) categorizes the unit as "temporarily admitted" for use with the SI units.
 - The International System of Units (SI), 7th ed.
 (1998) changes the categorisation to "Other non-SI units currently accepted for use with the International System."